Lemoncode/webinar-typescript/02 Webpack/README.md

 # 02 Webpack

+In this sample we are going to configure all necessary stuff to work with Webpack and TypeScript.

+We will start from basic webpack configuration about copy an HTML template and insert all bundles using `html-webpack-plugin`.

+# Steps to build it

+- First we are going to create our awesome app about a `calculator` where we are going to have the `sum`, `substract`, `mul` and `div` methods.

+### ./

 # About Lemoncode

 We are a team of long-term experienced freelance developers, established as a group in 2010.